 Mr. Krejci, Calder, and I are doing great!
 Calder's Grandma (my mom) has been staying with us to help take care of him.
 He is 14 weeks old, is just learning to hold his head up, grunts a lot, and loves to listen to music!
 He is a sweet, happy baby and we are so thankful the Lord picked us to be his Mama and Daddy.
 Here's a picture of him at 13 weeks :)

-Elementary students have been busy preparing for our annual Grandparents’ Day programs.
-This year’s theme is patriotic music.
-Grandparents’ Day will be held at the FPD Campus on Friday, March 27th.
+Day will be held at the FPD Campus on Friday, March 27th.
 There will be separate shows for grades 3K-2nd and grades 3rd-5th.
-Look for more information to following the coming weeks.
-We hope to see you there as we celebrate America!

 In music class, we watch Quaver, the quirky Music Store Owner teach us about various topics--from steady beat, to instrument families, to music styles.
 There are Quaver songs and learning activities we use in the classroom.
 But, there is also a whole world of Quaver games and music activities that kids can use at home!
+Students can log on to our free FPD account, or they can make their own account at home.
+It's free to register and free to use.
+It's simply for their enjoyment and learning--Mrs. Krejci does not have access to their own individual accounts.

 Go to www.quavermusic.com and enter the info below to use our shared account!
 (Note: it might kick you out if more than one person is trying to log on at a time--another great reason to create your own account!)